FartyPants/merge/README.md

 # merge
 Very simple Extension for oobabooga web ui to merge Base model with Lora

-(can merge only half float HF with LORA, so no 4-nit, or 8 bit)
+(can merge only half float HF with LORA, so no 4 bit, or 8 bit)

 adds Merge tab, allows loading HF model and merging with LORA